NishchayAnand/software-engineering/System Design/Frontend/Notes.md

 ## EXTRA:

 In client-side rendering (CSR), the server renders only the bare bones HTML container for a page.
 The logic, data fetching, templating, and routing required to display content on the page are handled by JavaScript code that executes on the client.
 CSR became popular as a method of building SPAs.

+---

+- **Server-side rendering (SSR)**: Rendering the HTML on the server side, which is the most traditional way.
+Best for static content that require SEO and does not require heavy user interaction.
+Websites like blogs, documentation sites, e-commerce websites are built using SSR.
+- **Client-side rendering (CSR)**: Rendering in the browser, by dynamically adding DOM elements into the page using JavaScript.
+Best for interactive content.
+Applications like dashboards, chat apps are built using CSR.

+The benefits of having a normalized store are:

+- **Reduced duplicated data**: Single source of truth for the same piece of data that could be presented in multiple instances on the UI.
+E.g. if many posts are by the same author, we're storing duplicated data for the `author` field in the client store.
+- **Easily update all data for the same entity**: In the scenario that the feed post contains many posts authored by the user and that user changes their name, it'd be good to be able to immediately reflect the updated author name in the UI.
+This will be easier to do with a normalized store than a store that just stores the server response verbatim.